GfSE/SAF-Specification/viewpoints/System-Context-Definition-Viewpoint.md

 * a Composition relationship from Context block to each Context Element used in the context
 * a Composition relationship from Context block to the SOI

-A table containing the context elements, and the context in which they are used.
+A tabular format listing the context elements, and the context in which they are used.

 ## Profile Model Reference
 * Association [UML_Standard_Profile]